 To help find your CBT practitioner please click below or call us on 01483 917000 to discuss your needs.

 Many of our Eaves Practitioners have undertaken additional and specialist therapies to help expand their knowledge base and further help their clients.
 These therapies include those such as: EMDR (Eye Movement Desensitisation and Reprocessing) for the treatment of trauma, DBT (Dialectical Behaviour Therapy) to help treat Borderline Personality Disorders and ACT (Acceptance and Commitment Therapy) to help acceptance of pain and/or long term conditions.

 This list is by no means exhaustive and if there is a specific therapy you wish to receive please use the search function in our Practitioners page or call us on 01483 917000.

 Sometimes a friend, partner or colleague might suggest you would benefit from talking to someone.
 You might feel that you want to work through some difficulties.
 Talking to someone that doesn’t know you, in confidence, can help you make sense of the world again.
 This different perspective can help you understand relationships and behaviours in a depth that you may not have got to on your own.
-A therapist can help you find better ways of coping and allowing you to live a better life.
+A therapist can help you find better ways of coping and allow you to live a better life.